NishantPatel18/RoadCrackDetection/README.md

 Option 1: Using the code in the "Image_Classification" and "Faster_R-CNN_Object_Detection" folders.

-Option 2: Using the Google Colab files directly which are "DenseNet161_Image_Classification.ipynb" and "Faster_R_CNN_Object_Detection.ipynb".
+Option 2: Directly using the Google Colab files which are "DenseNet161_Image_Classification.ipynb" and "Faster_R_CNN_Object_Detection.ipynb".

 --------------------------------------------------------------------------------------------------------------